2 Pallas: Physical characteristics

 To within observational limits, Pallas appears to be saturated with craters.
 Its high inclination and eccentricity means that average impacts are much more energetic than on Vesta or Ceres (with on average twice their velocity), meaning that smaller (and thus more common) impactors can create equivalently sized craters.
 Indeed, Pallas appears to have many more large craters than either Vesta or Ceres, with craters larger than 40 km covering at least 9% of its surface.

-Pallas' shape departs significantly from the dimensions of an equilibrium body at its current rotational period, indicating that it is not a dwarf planet.
-It's possible that a suspected large impact basin at the south pole, which ejected 6±1 % of the volume of Pallas (twice the volume of the Rheasilvia basin on Vesta), may have increased its inclination and slowed its rotation; the shape of Pallas without such a basin would be close to an equilibrium shape for a 6.2-hour rotational period.
+Pallas's shape departs significantly from the dimensions of an equilibrium body at its current rotational period, indicating that it is not in hydrostatic equilibrium, and thus does not meet the definition of a dwarf planet.
+It is possible that a suspected large impact basin at the south pole, which ejected 6±1 % of the volume of Pallas (twice the volume of the Rheasilvia basin on Vesta), may have increased its inclination and slowed its rotation; the shape of Pallas without such a basin would be close to an equilibrium shape for a 6.2-hour rotational period.
 A smaller crater near the equator is associated with the Palladian family of asteroids.

 Pallas probably has a quite homogeneous interior.
 The close match between Pallas and CM chondrites suggests that they formed in the same era and that the interior of Pallas never reached the temperature (≈820 K) needed to dehydrate silicates, which would be necessary to differentiate a dry silicate core beneath a hydrated mantle.
 Thus Pallas should be rather homogeneous in composition, though some upward flow of water could have occurred since.
 Such a migration of water to the surface would have left salt deposits, potentially explaining Pallas's relatively high albedo.
 Indeed, one bright spot is reminiscent of those found on Ceres.
 Although other explanations for the bright spot are possible (e.g. a recent ejecta blanket), if the near-Earth asteroid 3200 Phaethon is an ejected piece of Pallas, as some have theorized, then a Palladian surface enriched in salts would explain the sodium abundance in the Geminid meteor shower caused by Phaethon.